Effective action of type II superstring theories at order $\alpha'^3$: NS-NS couplings: Discussion

 Most of the couplings in \reef{S3} are new couplings which have not been found in the literature by other methods in string theory.
 When $B$-field is zero, the couplings \reef{S3} reduce to two Riemann quartet terms that their coefficients, after using the cyclic symmetry of the Riemann curvature, become exactly the same as the coefficients that have been found in \cite{Gross:1986mw,Grisaru:1986vi,Freeman:1986zh} by the S-matrix and the sigma-model methods.
 These couplings are invariant under the field redefinitions.
 However, the couplings which have $B$-field are not invariant under the field redefinitions, except the parameters $c_1,c_2,c_5,c_7,c_8$ in the couplings with structure $H^8$ \cite{Garousi:2020mqn}.
 The couplings \reef{S3} that we have found are in one particular scheme.
 To compare these couplings with the couplings in the literature that are found by the S-matrix elements, one has to first reproduce the field theory S-matrix elements using the couplings in the scheme \reef{T54} and compare them with the corresponding string theory S-matrix elements to fix the parameters in \reef{T54}.
 Then the fixed couplings should be compared with the couplings \reef{S3} that the T-duality produces.
 Using the scheme \reef{T54}, some of the parameters in \reef{T54} have been found in \cite{Garousi:2020mqn} by S-matrix element of four NS-NS vertex operators.
 Those couplings are exactly the same as the couplings that the T-duality constraint produces.
 It would be interesting to fix some of other parameters in \reef{T54} by comparing them with the string theory S-matrix element of five NS-NS vertex operators calculated in \cite{Liu:2019ses} and compare the resulting couplings with the couplings in \reef{S3}.

 The number of gauge invariant couplings in the minimal scheme \reef{T54} is 872.
-However, it is not guaranteed that the number of couplings in the string theory, \ie the couplings\reef{S3}, is minimum.
+However, it is not guaranteed that the number of couplings in the string theory, \ie the couplings \reef{S3}, is minimum.
 One can use field redefinitions, total derivative terms and Bianchi identities to rewrite the couplings \reef{S3} in other schemes that may have less couplings than in \reef{S3}.
-One way to find such couplings is to use a minimal scheme in which there are maximum number of couplings involving gravity and dilaton.
+In fact the two gravity couplings in \reef{RRf} and the first two couplings in \reef{H8} are invariant under the field redefinitions and total derivative terms.
+All other terms are scheme dependent.
+One way to find a scheme with less number of couplings than 445 couplings in the present scheme, is to use a minimal scheme in which there are maximum number of couplings involving gravity and dilaton.
 In the scheme \reef{T54} there are 36 such couplings.
 On the other hand, it has been argued in \cite{Razaghian:2018svg} that the T-duality constraint makes the coefficients of these terms in the minimal schemes to be zero.
 In fact the couplings \reef{S3} and the couplings in the bosonic string theory at order $\alpha'$, $\alpha'^2$ \cite{Garousi:2019wgz,Garousi:2019mca} have no such couplings.
 In that scheme the number of T-duality invariant couplings may be less than 445 that we have found in the scheme \reef{T54}.
 It would interesting to write the couplings \reef{S3} in a scheme which has minimum number of couplings.